SkillJect: Effectively Automating Skill-Based Prompt Injection for Skill-Enabled Agents: Introduction

-To address this gap, we propose \textsc{SkillJect}, the first automated framework for prompt injection tailored specifically to agent skills.
-The proposed \textsc{SkillJect} consists of three components: an \emph{Attack Agent} that generates injected skills under explicit stealth constraints, a \emph{Code Agent} that performs realistic software-engineering tasks while using the injected skill, and an \emph{Evaluate Agent} that records action traces (e.g., tool calls and file operations) and verifies whether the targeted malicious behaviors occur.
-Moreover, our \textsc{SkillJect} proposes to adopt a \emph{malicious payload hiding} strategy: the malicious operations are concealed in auxiliary artifacts (e.g., \texttt{.py} or \texttt{.sh} scripts) that appear benign in the repository, while the Attack Agent automatically optimizes an inducement prompt and injects it into \texttt{SKILL.md}.
-When the Code Agent uses the skill, the injected prompt subtly steers tool usage and triggers the execution of the hidden payload.
-Importantly, the Attack Agent iteratively rewrites the inducement prompt in a closed loop using the Evaluate Agent's trace feedback, improving both efficacy and stealth until success or a preset budget.
-Extensive experiments across diverse agent tools and code agents show that the proposed \textsc{SkillJect} can reliably generate malicious skills that induce code agents to execute the intended unauthorized operations.
+To address this gap, we propose \textsc{SkillJect}, the first automated framework for generating and refining poisoned skills against skill-enabled agents systems.
+Unlike hand-crafted malicious skills, \textsc{SkillJect} automates the generation and refinement of injected skills, making skill-based prompt injection more scalable and increasing the likelihood of payload activation under our evaluated settings. \textsc{SkillJect} consists of three components: an \emph{Attack Agent} that generates injected skills under a front-loaded inducement constraint, a \emph{Victim Agent} that performs downstream tasks while using the poisoned skill, and an \emph{Evaluate Agent} that records action traces (e.g., tool calls and file operations) and verifies whether the hidden payload is executed.
+Furthermore, \textsc{SkillJect} separates the attack into two coordinated channels.
+In the artifact channel, adversarial operations are concealed in auxiliary artifacts, such as \texttt{.py} or \texttt{.sh} helper scripts, that appear to be ordinary repository files.
+In the instruction channel, the Attack Agent rewrites \texttt{SKILL.md} with a front-loaded inducement strategy, placing the injected content at the beginning of the document and framing the helper script as a mandatory prerequisite or required first step before normal skill operations.
+The injected instruction explicitly references the helper-script path and provides an executable example command, making the helper appear to be a legitimate initialization step.
+This design decouples malicious functionality from overtly suspicious instructions, allowing the injected skill to remain semantically close to the original skill while still inducing trace-level payload execution during controlled runs.
+Importantly, \textsc{SkillJect} improves attack performance through a closed-loop refinement process.
+After the Victim Agent executes downstream tasks with the poisoned skill, the Evaluate Agent inspects the execution traces and determines whether the hidden payload is executed.
+When the attack fails, the feedback indicates whether the helper instruction was ignored or refused.
+The Attack Agent then uses this feedback to rewrite \texttt{SKILL.md}, while keeping the hidden payload fixed, until success or a preset budget is reached.
+Extensive experiments across skill-enabled platforms, backend LLMs, and attack categories show that \textsc{SkillJect} substantially outperforms naive direct injection and prior manual skill-injection attacks, revealing a potential persistent attack vector in reusable skill ecosystems.
 The code is released at \href{https://github.com/jiaxiaojunQAQ/SkillJect}{https://github.com/jiaxiaojunQAQ/SkillJect}.
-Our main contributions are as follows: \begin{itemize}
+Hence, our main contributions are as follows: \begin{itemize}